 You’re not alone in your love of animals.
-Pretty much the whole world is with you!
+Pretty much the whole world is obsessed!

 Pet accounts can go viral very quickly.
-Once you have a few thousand followers, you can start to find sponsors who can pay several hundred dollars for a post.
+Once you have a few thousand followers, you can start to look for sponsors.
+Sponsored Instagram posts start at around $50 per post for smaller accounts, but they can pay up to several hundred dollars as your influence grows.

 If you’re a pet owner yourself, you’ll know that people are willing to spend a LOT of money on the furry, feathered and scaly members of their family!
-You can cash in on this by finding a niche and selling to pet lovers.
+You can cash in on this by finding a niche and a product to sell to pet lovers.

 As an animal lover yourself, you know what makes owners tick, so choose a niche and come up with a product you’d be happy to use yourself.

 When I was putting together the ideas above, I wanted to include some of the easiest and fastest ways how to make money working with animals, as well as some slightly more outlandish ideas!